OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-faq.md

 - Can I configure a standard set of variables that are required by each tenant like an alias or contact details?
 - Can I use tenants and channels together?
 - Can I pin or lock a tenant to a specific release?
+- Are there any known limitations or problems with multi-tenant deployments?

 ## Why can't I see the tenant area in the main menu, or anything about tenants for that matter? {#Multi-tenantdeploymentsFAQ-Whycan'tIseethetenantareainthemainmenu,oranythingabouttenantsforthatmatter?}